Tillamook State Forest

 The Tillamook State Forest is a 364000 acre publicly owned forest in the U.S. state of Oregon.
 Managed by the Oregon Department of Forestry, it is located 40 mi west of Portland in the Northern Oregon Coast Range, and spans Washington, Tillamook, Yamhill, and Clatsop counties.
 The forest receives large amounts of precipitation and is dominated by Douglas-fir trees.
 Activities include commercial logging, recreation, and other commercial resource extraction activities such as mushroom hunting.
+It is by far the largest of Oregon's state forests, comprising 49.7% of state forest land.

 History

 The area was extensively burned in a series of forest fires between 1933 and 1951.
 Collectively known as the Tillamook Burn, the forest was replanted between 1949 and 1972 with a billion Douglas-fir seeds dropped from helicopters and more than 72 million seedlings planted by hand, about a million of them by young volunteers.
 In 1973 Oregon governor Tom McCall officially designated "The Burn" a State Forest.